srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 4. Create a Cassandra dataset (Decision Data Store) as the destination.
 The keys the system shows when saving it (model ID, snapshot time, application) are fine.

 There is an exercise in Pega Academy that covers similar steps, modifying the Prediction Studio based export - but that is really equivalent as this feature just generates the data flow that you build for yourself here.
 See [Exporting adaptive model data for external analysis in Pega Academy](https://academy.pega.com/challenge/exporting-adaptive-model-data-external-analysis/v2).

+Typical filtering options include:
+* Model data for certain channels only (pyChannel)
+* For certain model configurations (pyModelConfiguration)
+* Last 3 months only (expression on snapshot time)

 <img src="/pegasystems/pega-datascientist-tools/blob/master/images/ds_mdl_export_dataflow.png">